alpguvenir/NearestPoints/README.md

 |sample_input_100_100   |    26815   nanoseconds |   17581  nanoseconds  |   22630   nanoseconds |

 # Experiment
 An experiment is conducted on changing the number of points (rows) and number of dimensions (columns) independently.
-The input used for the experiement can be found under ExperimentFiles.
+The input used for the experiment can be found under **ExperimentFiles**.